7 Things To Do In New Orleans At Night - Uncover The City's Vibrant Nightlife

 Choose your haunted adventure:

 • The New Orleans Paranormal Experience – Start the evening inside a haunted establishment and encounter the spirits that live within the walls.
 Next, enjoy spirit-tempting cocktails.
-Finally, enjoy a psychic-led session for tarot and mediumship.
+Finally, enjoy a psychic-led session for tarot and mediumship. **Note: this is for private tours only.
+Call to inquire!**

 • Ghosts Of The French Quarter Tour – Some say that the French Quarter is one of the most haunted places in the world.
 On this tour, learn about the city’s storied history that still haunts it today.